 Your SharePoint server running the application server role should be configured with at least:

 The virtualization of SQL Server is a separate topic that will be covered in more detail in a separate blog article.
 But it would be unfair to leave this section more or less empty.

-First of all it should be said that even SQL Server can be virtualized.
+First of all, it should be said that even SQL Server can be virtualized.
 If virtualizing SQL Server is an option for your IT infrastructure depends on the SQL Server and data warehouse design of your company.
-Some companies prefer to host SQL databases in central SQL Servers serving all data application within the company.
+Some companies prefer to host SQL databases in central SQL Servers serving all data applications within the company.
 Other companies prefer to host SQL databases on different SQL servers and group those by SQL Server SLA and/or by the type of data stored in databases.

-In this example we assume that there are three SQL Server 2012 dedicated to SharePoint in use.
+In this example, we assume that there are three SQL Server 2012 dedicated to SharePoint in use.
 The following table gives a brief overview of the recommended memory sizing for SQL Server virtual machines:

 SQL Server 2012 provides a new functionality called AlwaysOn Availability Groups (AAG).
 The AAG provides a much better experience and performance when it comes to database fail-overs.
-But at the same time you need to plan resource requirements in a different way than you were used to with classic Windows Clustering capabilities.
+But at the same time, you need to plan resource requirements in a different way than you were used to with classic Windows Clustering capabilities.
 An AAG does have a primary replica of a database and many secondary (passive) replicas of the same database.

-AGGs can be operated in two different availability modes:
+AAGs can be operated in two different availability modes:

 In our example we have two different AlwaysOn Availability Groups configured:

 The SharePoint 2013 farm example ends up in the following virtual host demands: